-We've documented 2 accessibility features for Difficulty in Chuchel which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Chuchel which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

-If you want to play Chuchel, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Chuchel, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility: